CyrilleGUIEU/S4L/README.md

 # S4L
 A tool to include screenshots in a Latex document

-Dependencies:
--Python 3
-Python modules to install:
--pyperclip
--mss
--keyboard
--PIL
 **Dependencies:**
 *  Python 3

-How to use it ?
 **Python modules to install:**
 * pyperclip
 * mss